A lawyer with Fundacion Pro Bono Chile providing free legal services to victims of an earthquake. Credit: Fundacion Pro Bono Chile

 - Increasing access to justice, particularly for vulnerable and marginalized groups

 Tinker will consider a range of project types and methodologies that match our overall grant-making parameters and capacity.
 These may include research and policy analysis, experimentation with new models and early scale-up of proven approaches, and exchange of knowledge across countries and contexts.
+We generally do not fund litigation efforts.

 We will refine our interest areas and approaches as we learn, along with our grantees, from this work.